DHTMLX/docs-diagram/docs/api/cell_manager/add_method.md

 ### Description

-@short: adds cells as rows or columns to a swimlane
+@short: Adds cells as rows or columns to a swimlane

 ### Usage